Ngoys/SongPlayer-iOS/README.md

 1. Can download songs and play simultaneously
 2. Song info and downloaded audio file will persistent even if user kill the app.
-3. The app will prompt alert dialog if user try to download in offline or the device's storage is full for download. [screenshot](https://github.com/Ngoys/SongPlayer/assets/6831096/40fdf565-736e-48e1-a566-0a35ccb12660)
+3. The app will prompt alert dialog if user try to download in offline or the device's storage is full. [screenshot](https://github.com/Ngoys/SongPlayer/assets/6831096/40fdf565-736e-48e1-a566-0a35ccb12660)
 4. SongView’s state are **never lost** when the list is scrolled up and down
 5. If the audio is finished, the play button will play the same song from the start
 6. SongView's play/pause button will be automatically updated if there is any new downloads triggered by other view models. [screenshot](https://github.com/Ngoys/SongPlayer/assets/6831096/1472be1a-6335-4268-9c5e-5f416f8ff193)